wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/antivirus-and-other-security-software.md

 Antivirus (AV) software are types of software products which attempt to detect, quarantine and/or block malware from running on devices.

-AV works in conjunction with network defences, device configuration and App Store scanning to try and block malware before it can cause harm to you or your organisation.
+AV works in conjunction with network defenses, device configuration and App Store scanning to try and block malware before it can cause harm to you or your organization.

-This guidance covers when AV might be beneficial, and gives some tips on how to manage AV products within an organisation.
+This guidance covers when AV might be beneficial, and gives some tips on how to manage AV products within an organization.

----

 ## Why use antivirus?

 Getting infected with malware - often ransomware - is one of the most common ways that IT systems can be compromised.

-Malware infection can result in theft of intellectual property, ransoming of data, and/or disruption to services provided by your organisation.
-As such, it's important for organisations try and prevent malware from infecting your devices.
+Malware infection can result in theft of intellectual property, ransoming of data, and/or disruption to services provided by your organization.
+As such, it's important for organizations try and prevent malware from infecting your devices.

 Using AV is one way of helping prevent infection, but there are many things to think about.
 Which product(s) should you use?
 How should you configure your AV?
-And how might AV interact with other defences your organisation deploys?
+And how might AV interact with other defenses your organization deploys?

----

 ## Preparation for antivirus use